angular/angular/aio/content/guide/universal.md

 A Universal web server responds to application page requests with static HTML rendered by the [Universal template engine](#universal-engine).
 The server receives and responds to HTTP requests from clients (usually browsers), and serves static assets such as scripts, CSS, and images.
-It may respond to data requests, either directly or as a proxy to a separate data server.
+It might respond to data requests, either directly or as a proxy to a separate data server.

 The sample web server for this guide is based on the popular [Express](https://expressjs.com/) framework.